robertozanchi/map-data-wrangling/README.md

 I found one instance of a string like ```+44 +44 20 73001000.``` where the country code was entered twice and which ended with a full stop.
 My guess is that the user meant to input ```+44 20 73001000``` instead.

-##Data tranformation
+##Data transformation

 I decided to address a selection of the problems discussed above by using ```transform.py```, a Python script, to clean and tidy the data.
-The script addresses and resolved the following problems:
+The script resolved the following data issues:

 - Abbreviation of street names
 - Small caps in street names
 - Typos in street names
 - Replacement of ```+44 +44 20 73001000.``` with presumed correct number

-The basic method used to correct these problems is that of substitution of problematic values with a string containing the correct value.
+The method used to solve these problems is the substitution of problematic values with strings containing the correct values.

-To solve the first three problems related to street names, I used a list of tuples containing the value to be replaced and the correct value:
+To solve the three problems related to street names, I used a list of tuples containing values to be replaced and correct values:
 ```
 STREET_CORRECT = [
     ("lane", "Lane"),